pa/kodekloud-assignment/README.md

     docker ps

     # to inspect docker container
-    docker inspect <conatiner id or name>
+    docker inspect <container id or name>

-    # # runs a new command on a running container
+    # runs a new command on a running container
-    docker exec -it <conatiner id or name> <bash or shell>
+    docker exec -it <container id or name> <bash or shell>

+    # to remove a docker stack
+    docker stack rm <stack-name>
     ```

 #### Demo

-The demo of docker stack deployment and testing each tasks functionality
+Demonstration and Testing of docker stack deployment

 [![asciicast](https://asciinema.org/a/500320.svg)](https://asciinema.org/a/500320)